d4np3/pyviz-analysis/README.md

 There is also an img folder with screenshots I've taken from the output of the challenge.

-Below I have compiled my assessment of the analysis, with those images, to support my notebook code for the challenge.
+Below I have compiled my analysis, with the images, to support my notebook code for this module challenge.

 # Challenge - Analysis of San Francisco Housing: 2010-2016